 Over the last couple of years, I’ve stopped putting so much stuff on my skin and can really say that less is so much more.

 Here’s what my skin looked like seven short years ago:

 And another.
 Even all the professional bridesmaid makeup couldn’t hide the redness and inflammation of my face.

-I started a new skincare regime around eight months ago and this is the result.
+I started a new skincare regime three years ago and this is the result.
 I am not wearing any makeup in this photo, other than my usual uniform of fuchsia lipstick, which doesn’t count.
-This picture was taken during Thanksgiving weekend of 2016 and has not been altered or photoshopped in any manner.
+This picture has not been altered or photoshopped in any manner.

 Here’s what I did to transform my skin on the cheap:

 Lay off the Dairy.
 Sorry, folks, but this means cheese and milk.
 Studies show that 80- 85% of adult acne is connected to the consumption of dairy, which is an inflammatory.
 I love, love, love cheese and yogurt.
 They were difficult to part with.
 However, once I cut them from my diet, I saw a measurable difference in the appearance of my skin.
 For most people, it’s nearly impossible to cut all dairy from your diet, especially when dining out at restaurants.
 Because I didn’t want to become neurotic and worry about what was in my food (you have to live your life), I decided to cut out blatant dairy products like drinking glasses of milk and snacking on yogurt and cheese.
 There was still a huge difference in my skin and it took two weeks for the impact to be noticeable.